If Jesus Rose from the Dead, then (#21) It Would Have Radically Changed the Disciples

 Had I been Peter or John, I would have been thinking that we were going to be crucified for sure.
 The next morning made it worse:

 On the next day, their rulers and elders and scribes were gathered together in Jerusalem; and Annas the high priest was there, and Caiaphas and John and Alexander, and all who were of high-priestly descent.
-When they had placed them in the center, they began to inquire, “By what power, or in what name, have you done this?” (verse 5-7)
+When they had placed them in the center, they began to inquire, “By what power, or in what name, have you done this?” (verses 5-7)

-Consider the pucker factor here.
+Consider the fear factor here.
 Think of the intimidation.
 They were hauled out of jail and made to stand in the center of the courtroom, surrounded by the rulers, elders, scribes, the high priest, Caiaphas, Alexander, and “all who were of high-priestly descent”.
 This was the same power block that had, not long before, used their authority to put Jesus to an unspeakable death.
 Now they were showing that muscle again… to some common fishermen.
 If the resurrection had been a hoax or conspiracy or just some hallucination, now would be the time to recant, fall in line, and maybe be back to fishing by the end of the week.

-But, instead, these common, ordinary men, looked at the possibility of death and spoke boldly, with confidence:
+But, instead, these common, ordinary men looked at the possibility of death and spoke boldly, with confidence:

 Then Peter, filled with the Holy Spirit, said to them, “Rulers and elders of the people, if we are on trial today for a benefit done to a sick man, as to how this man has been made well, let it be known to all of you and to all the people of Israel, that by the name of Jesus Christ the Nazarene, whom you crucified, whom God raised from the dead—by this name this man stands here before you in good health.
 He is the stone which was rejected by you, the builders, but which became the chief corner stone.
-And there is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved.” (verse 8-12)
+And there is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved.” (verses 8-12)

 Instead of recanting, Peter and John threw it all in their faces.
 They testified to the risen Lord, “whom you crucified” and “whom God raised from the dead”.
 Not mincing words, Peter then declares to them that Jesus had become the chief cornerstone, which they had rejected.
 And to top it off, he undercuts their entire religious framework by declaring that there is no other name by which one can be saved.

 Whoa!
-I fear the weight of what was happening here at this moment is most likely lost on us as we breeze through the text.
+I suspect the weight of what was happening here at this moment is most likely lost on us as we breeze through the text.
 This was monumental!
-These were the top of the hierarchy of Judaism before whom they stood.
+This was the top of the hierarchy of Judaism before whom they stood.
 And Peter and John, as we read in the next verse, were simply “uneducated and untrained” men.
 Yet, the “confidence of Peter and John” (verse 13) amazed them and the authorities then huddled up to confer over what in the world they were going to do.
 Because the miracle was “apparent to all who live in Jerusalem”, they were afraid to do anything except to deliver a stern warning to Peter and John:

 And when they had summoned them, they commanded them not to speak or teach at all in the name of Jesus.(verse 18)